malkidilhara99/University_Course_Management_System/DEPLOYMENT.md

    - Go to Site settings > Domain management > Add custom domain

 2. **For Railway:**
-   - Go to your backend service > Settings > Custom Domain
+   - Go to the backend service > Settings > Custom Domain

 ## Maintenance and Updates

-To update your deployed application:
+To update the deployed application:

-1. **Make changes to your code locally**
+1. **Make changes to the code locally**
 2. **Commit and push to GitHub**
 3. **Both Netlify and Railway will automatically rebuild and redeploy**